jim-coyne/cilium/cillium.md

 ---

 ## Introduction
-This document provides a comprehensive guide to deploying Cilium as a CNI on Kubernetes and OpenShift Container Platform (OCP), establishing eBGP peering with Cisco ACI L3Outs, advertising pod and service CIDRs, and integrating with UCS B-Series.
+This document provides a comprehensive guide to deploying Cilium as a CNI on Kubernetes and OpenShift Container Platform (OCP), establishing eBGP peering with Cisco ACI L3Outs, advertising pod and service CIDRs.
 It covers advanced topics such as scale optimization, firewalling, and high-availability node networking.

 The guide addresses both vanilla Kubernetes and OpenShift deployments, highlighting the differences in configuration, security contexts, and operational procedures.
 OpenShift's enterprise-focused features such as Security Context Constraints (SCCs), operators, and integrated monitoring are covered alongside traditional Kubernetes approaches.